openeuropa/entity_version/modules/entity_version_history/README.md

 basis where the version field is in place.

 ## Permissions
-The module provides a permission to 'Access entity version history configuration'.
+This module provides a permission called `access entity version history configuration` which permits the user to access and configure the version history settings.